Open-Network-Insight/oni-lda-c/INSTALL.md

 ## Getting Started

 These instructions are for installing spot-lda-c as a standalone topic modelling tool.
-If you wish to install spot-lda-c as part of Apache Spot, please follow the instructions [here for version 1.1](https://github.com/Apache Spot/open-network-insight/wiki).
+If you wish to install spot-lda-c as part of Apache Spot, please follow the instructions [here].

-Even if you wish only to use spot-lda-c as a part of oni, the material in this README file may be helpful for configuring and understanding spot-lda-c.
+Even if you wish only to use spot-lda-c as a part of Apache Spot, the material in this README file may be helpful for configuring and understanding spot-lda-c.

 ### Prerequisites